adamboerema/polymertutorial/README.md

         }
     </style>

-Alright, maybe not that fancy but I really hate floats.
+Alright, maybe not that fancy, but I really hate floats.
 Another great feature of Polymer is that it keeps your component's css local so you do not need to worry about conflicting css rules.

 And that's it!
 Here is the polymer component in it's entirety